Faazil/100-days-of-devops/challenges/week-14/day-93.md

 > NOTE:

-- You can use `ansible_nodename` variable from gathered facts with when condition.
+- You may use `ansible_nodename` variable from gathered facts with when condition.
 Additionally, please make sure you are running the play for all hosts i.e use - hosts: all.

 - Validation will try to run the playbook using command ansible-playbook -i inventory playbook.yml, so please make sure the playbook works this way without passing any extra arguments.